Leadwerks/Documentation/scriptsandflowgraph.md

 ### Sliding Doors

 The two doors in the front don't have a script added to them yet, so let's fix that.
-Select the door on the right, and in the **Scene** tab, under the entity properties, press the **Add Entity Script** button.
+Select the door on the right (Door4), and in the **Scene** tab, under the entity properties, press the **Add Entity Script** button.
 Select the **Physics > SlidingDoor** item and double-click on it, to add the script to the entity.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/addscript1.png?raw=true)